goradd/goradd/doc/quickstart.md

 you should do it from within the goradd-project directory.
 That way, the go tool will be able to correctly figure out whether its in go module mode, and will be able to find all the other parts of your application.

+## GO 1.16+
+GO 1.16 adds a new wrinkle to the module problem.
+Before this version, GO would automatically update the go.mod and go.sum files with any missing packages.
+You could also tell it to automatically update to the latest version of everything.

+However, in GO 1.16, they made the go.mod file read-only by default.
+This is great for people who are trying to carefully control their builds, but for most of us, it made life more difficult.
+The good news is that there are many ways to deal with the problem:
+1. Manually update using `go get` for every single dependency (Ugh).
+2. Add the `-mod mod` build flag whenever you are building
+3. Add `-mod=mod` to your GOFLAGS environment variable.
+As in `GOFLAGS=-mod=mod`
+4. Add `-mod=mod` to the private GOFLAGS environment that is only for Go.
+To do this, run `go env -w GOFLAGS=-mod=mod` on your command line.
+To undo this, run `go env -u GOFLAGS`

 See the following for even more:
 * [Go wiki on modules](https://github.com/golang/go/wiki/Modules)